theo-keyzer/Core-gen/Crystal/Crystal.md

 The `${.arg}` is the value of the argument passed from the previous actor.
 The `${eval}$`, it replaces the eval with the `strs` function of the value of `eval`.
 That is to get a code block from a separate file and print it `C ${code_block}$`.

+# Actor match

+Actor have a case like match on all the actors of the same name.

+`Actor list_act Node name = tb1`, here it matches the varable `name` to `tb1` The `&=` would be false if the previous one failed.
+The `|=` would be true if the previous one was true.
+The variable has a `?` option like `name? = tb1`.
+This would fail if `name` does not exist.
+No error is printed and the global errors flag is not updated - not seen as an error.